Lyndsay A. Gorton

 Overview

-Lyndsay Gorton is a Government Contracts counsel in Crowell & Moring’s Washington, D.C. office.
+Lyndsay Gorton is a Government Contracts partner in Crowell & Moring’s Washington, D.C. office.
 Her practice focuses on government contracts litigation and counseling, including government investigations, fraud matters under the False Claims Act, bid protests, and federal and state regulatory compliance.
 In addition to her primary government contracts practice, Lyndsay has federal court litigation experience representing a broad variety of clients in commercial litigation matters, and has led and managed teams at every stage of litigation, including discovery, dispositive motion practice, trial, and settlement.
 She also uses her litigation experience to assist her clients with internal investigations, risk management, and compliance.

 Lyndsay also maintains an active pro bono practice and is currently representing a client before the U.S. Court of Appeals for the Sixth Circuit in an appeal of a district court decision under the Hague Convention on the Civil Aspects of Child Abduction.